mathieucarbou/YaSolR/docs/manual.md

 > ##### IMPORTANT
 >
-> - Robodyn includes a ZCD (its ZC pin).
+> - RobotDyn includes a ZCD (its ZC pin).
-> - Robodyn has a very bad ZCD circuit.
+> - RobotDyn has a very bad ZCD circuit.
 I strongly suggest you use a dedicated ZCD module instead.
 >   Please have a look at these blog articles on YaSolR website for more information:
 >   - [2024-07-24 - The Importance of a good ZCD circuit](./blog/2024-07-24_the_importance_of_a_good_zcd_circuit)
 >   - [2024-07-31 - Zero-Cross Pulse Detection](./blog/2024-07-31_zero-cross_pulse_detection)